 So in the case of the dog pulling at the sight of the other dogs, how can stimulus control help us?

-In this case, we can still keep the power of the discriminative stimulus alive, perhaps fading it a little bit to keep the edge off by keeping distance and keeping the dog under threshold, but instead of reinforcing the pulling by allowing our dog to pull us closer to the dog, we can train the dog that the sight of the dog means that you will give him tasty, high-value treats for walking by your side.
+In this case, we can still keep the power of the discriminative stimulus alive, perhaps fading it a little bit to keep the edge off by keeping distance and keeping the dog under threshold.
+Instead of reinforcing the pulling by allowing our dog to pull us closer to the dog, we can train the dog that the sight of the dog means that you will give him tasty, high-value treats for walking by your side.

 You can even prompt the heeling behavior by making a smacking sound with your mouth and keeping treats at eye level so as to help your dog perform the heeling behavior.

 In this case, you will be using Differential Reinforcement to bring heeling behavior under stimulus control, a win-win situation for you and your dog!

 Disclaimer: Because behavior modification comes with some risks, for safety purposes, please enlist the help of a force-free trainer or behavior professional for help in correct implementation of these methods for dogs with behavior problems

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.